zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/null-propagation.md

 # Null Propagation

 One of the features that most developers like is the null conditional operator and is used almost everywhere.
-But when it is used in the LINQ query (which uses EntityFramework to access a database) like as shown in the below code snippet.
+But when it is used in the LINQ query (which uses EntityFramework to access a database) like the one shown in the below code snippet.

 ## Using Null Propagation in strongly typed LINQ-SQL